Code-Killer-0001/Erica-PrivacyPolicy/README.md

 4) Server owner id and Name

-The information store till the time Bot is in your server NOTE:- IF YOU HAVE PROBLEM WITH IT OR WAN REMOVER OR DELETE THEN YOU CAN CONTACT US IN OUR SUPPORT SERVER
+The information store till the time Bot is in your server
+\nNOTE:- IF YOU HAVE PROBLEM WITH IT OR WAN REMOVER OR DELETE THEN YOU CAN CONTACT US IN OUR SUPPORT SERVER

 To contact me (Yuvraj), the developer of Erica, you can mention !
 Yuvraj⛓#4578 (531063766645997570) in the official Erica [Discord server](https://discord.gg/D6SFg5XHYu).